 Elos Me was the main distributor of Iluminage Beauty and Syneron’s nonsurgical medical devices.
 Syneron developed me Smooth which is the first FDA cleared home IPL device with elos technology that is safe and effective for darker skin tones.
 Elos technology is a combination of IPL and radio frequency (RF) energy.

-Unlike IPL, RF is not attracted to dark pigments or melanin which makes the device safe for use on darker skinned people.
+Unlike IPL, RF is not attracted to dark pigments or melanin which makes the device safe for use on darker-skinned people.
 To market the device, Syneron partnered with Unilever Ventures, together they created Iluminage Beauty Inc. which now markets iluminage Touch and other Elos Me IPL devices.
 Since then, they have been releasing different versions every year, with iluminage Touch as their most popular IPL device.

-As of 2017, iluminage touch has two IPL devices:
+iluminage touch has two IPL devices:

 - Iluminage Touch